fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 2. The promise is <i>fullfilled</i>: It means that the operation has completed and the final value is available, which generally is a successful operation.
 This state is sometimes also called <i>resolved</i>.
 3. The promise is <i>rejected</i>: It means that an error prevented the final value from being determined, which generally represents a failed operation.

 The first promise in our example is <i>fulfilled</i>, representing a successful <em>axios.get('http://localhost:3001/notes')</em> request.
-The second one, however, is <i>rejected</i>, and the console will tell us the reason.
-It looks like we were trying to make a HTTP GET request to an address, which doesn't exist.
+The second one, however, is <i>rejected</i>, and the console tells us the reason.
+It looks like we were trying to make an HTTP GET request to an address, which didn't exist.

 If and when we want to access the result of the operation represented by the promise, we must register an event handler to the promise.
 This is achieved using the method <em>then</em>: